jay-sarkar/jay-sarkar.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
-description: Some of my engagements and service in the public domain.
+description: This page lists some of my engagements and service in the public domain.
 ---

 Professional service: